 Transliteration also goes beyond character set mapping; this means mapping between the different numeric representations of a character.
 For example, a language such as Japanese with Kanji, Katakana and Hiragana characters have no direct representation in the common English language, however, each Japanese character has a certain associated sound that can be approximated using phonetic Latin characters.

 Organisations need to ensure that their database is consistently clean, this means maintaining the quality of data as it enters their systems during a checkout process or onboarding stage.
 Because customers can range from all over the world, you may have inputs trying to enter a system made up of different languages or texts like Russian, Arabic, Japanese or Cyrillic, for example.
 In most instances, it may be difficult for an organisation’s CRM to handle these languages which ultimately means you won’t be able to service those customers.

 The graphic below shows the input in its original script and the output after it has been transliterated.
 We can see that each output is now processed in Latin characters, making it easier for non-native speakers to understand.
-Our article What is Address Lookup Technology shares some more insight on how having an address transliteration and autocompletion solution running in the background of webforms and customer onboarding processes can drastically improve shipping, fulfilment and the customer experience.
+Our article How does Address Lookup Work shares some more insight on how having an address transliteration and autocompletion solution running in the background of webforms and customer onboarding processes can drastically improve shipping, fulfilment and the customer experience.